Your Account Your Account

 Residential customers now may receive up to $1,500 in financial assistance from the Payment Assistance Fund twice this program year (Oct.
 1, 2019-Sept.
 30, 2020).

 Entering Homes or Businesses

-Utilities and Fort Collins Connexion are reducing operations that require staff to enter homes or businesses.
+Utilities and Fort Collins Connexion are following all distancing and safety protocols for operations that require staff to enter homes or businesses.

 Utilities partners with local organizations to provide bill payment assistance including Catholic Charities Larimer County and La Familia/The Family Center.